Adam-Kelly-05/Anirank/README.md

-Website for ranking and making lists of all your favourite anime and manga!

 # 🌸 Anirank — Anime Ratings & Review Platform
 A modern full-stack anime rating, review, and discovery web app built with **Next.js**, **React**, and **AWS**.
 This project was developed as a third-year Software Development capstone project.